vartanshad/vartanshad.github.io/_posts/2020-11-20-learning_constrained_agents.md

 which is a measure of the expected amount of 'surprise' contained in the realization of the distributon.
 So, if one flips a coin with probability $p$ of landing heads, the entropy is highest when $p=0.5$.
 Note that the entropy of a distribution is at its maximum for a given support when any of the events are equally likely.

 Both these measures have desirable information-theoretic properties.
 I will not go into this in detail, but see [here](https://en.wikipedia.org/wiki/Entropy_(information_theory)) and [here](https://en.wikipedia.org/wiki/Relative_entropy).
+Besides having some desirable mathematical properties, these measures have interpretations in terms of quantifying flows of information.
+I will outline two different versions of this idea.

 Rational Learning-Constrained Agents: A Multiself Approach
 ---------------------------